Chelo-ad/Fifa_best_players/README.md

 This is a exploratory and descriptive project to undestand what physical features have in common the best soccer players.

-+Explore and clean the data frame
+-Explore and clean the data frame

-+Compare the physical aspects with the overall ranking:
+-Compare the physical aspects with the overall ranking:

 **Height**

 **Main foot**

 **Age**

 **Weight**

-+Analize how those physical features affect the overall ranking.
+-Analize how those physical features affect the overall ranking.